benitomartin/bank-churn-classification/README.md

 <u><b>Future Improvements:</b></u>

 - Feature extraction has shown to increase the correlation with the churn.
-This possibility can be further explored and create an additional features.
+This possibility can be further explored and create additional features.

 - Adding more data of people who churned can be also helpful as oversampling would oly overfit the model adding duplicated features and undersampling would reduce the data to 20% of the original data.